piyushbhalekar/helpshift/README.md

 $ python wallet.py

-# Different fuunctions in the program:
+# Different functions in the program:

 1. Reset: Specify the number of slots you have in your wallet and remove any previously saved cards.
 By default, the number of slots is set to 3.